misunra8/weekly-jam-159/README.md

 That weeks time was cafe, so we worked on a cafe simulation game with pixel arts and 2d.

 # My Contribution
-I've contributed on sound designing, WWise implemenation and some C# scripting, but overall gameplay made by other members.
+I've contributed on sound designing, WWise implementation and some C# scripting, but overall gameplay made by other members.